 What Jehovah’s Witnesses Believe

 What do Jehovah’s Witnesses believe?
 How different are their beliefs from those of historic, traditional Christianity?
 What follows is a list of 24 major teachings of the Watchtower Bible and Tract Society, which is the official corporate head of the organization of the Jehovah’s Witness religion.
-This article provides a simply list of these teachings, without comment or rebuttal and without documentation.
+This article provides a simple list of these teachings, without comment or rebuttal and without documentation.
 For documentation from official Watchtower publications for each of these points, see the longer article “What the Watchtower Society Teaches.”

 - The Bible is God’s word but was corrupted by scribes who omitted the divine name Jehovah from the Christian Greek Scriptures (the New Testament) and by translators who distorted the Bible’s doctrines.